Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

 \subsection{Direct pass-through to retail prices}

-Having obtained estimates for wholesalers, I next estimate equation \ref{eq:2} for retail establishments.
+Having obtained estimates for producers, I next estimate equation \ref{eq:2} for retail establishments.
 In my preferred specification for retailers, I include time FE and county controls (effect sizes are similar with county FE but estimates tend to be less precise at higher lags).
-Figure \ref{fig:5.2} illustrates that the effects for retailers differ from those of wholesalers in several respects.
-First, effects for retailers show no significant pre-trend.
-Second, the treatment effect appears in $t-1$, i.e. one period prior to that for wholesalers, suggesting that retailers may be more forward-looking in their pricing than wholesalers.\footnote{This is consistent with the findings of \cite{hollenbeck2021}, who find that Washington's cannabis retailers in have substantial market power and behave like local monopolists.
-Though wholesalers' market power has not been formally investigated in the literature, a common complaint among wholesalers is their lack of market power compared to retailers \citep{lcbtier1,schaneman2021,cbt2021}.} Given the earlier treatment effect, I normalize the baseline period in $t-2$ when calculating cumulative effects on retail prices.
-For retailers at the average bite (17.52\%), a 10\% increase in the minimum wage corresponds to a 0.54\% jump in prices in period $t$.
-Thus, the treatment effect in period $t$---while still large---is about half the size of that for wholesalers.
-I analyze the relative magnitudes of wholesale and retail pass-through in more detail in section \ref{section:5}.
+Figure \ref{fig:5.2} illustrates that the effects for retailers differ from those of producers in several respects.
+First, effects for retailers show no pre-trend.
+Second, the treatment effect appears in $t-2$, i.e. one period prior to that for producers, suggesting that retailers may be more forward-looking in their pricing than producers.\footnote{This is consistent with the findings of \cite{hollenbeck2021}, who find that Washington's cannabis retailers in have substantial market power and behave like local monopolists.
+Though producers' market power has not been formally investigated in the literature, a common complaint among producers is their lack of market power compared to retailers \citep{lcbtier1,schaneman2021,cbt2021}.} Given the earlier treatment effect, I normalize the baseline period in $t-2$ when calculating cumulative effects on retail prices.
+For retailers at the average bite (19.37\%), a 10\% increase in the minimum wage corresponds to a 0.64\% jump in prices in period $t$.